Baldness (Hair Loss): Causes, Symptoms & Effective Treatments

 Also read this post :- Silica: Health Benefits, Functions, Deficiency Symptoms and Natural Sources

-🔍 What is Normal Hair Loss?
+What is Normal Hair Loss?

-⚠️ Symptoms of Baldness
+Symptoms of Baldness

-Common signs include:
+Common symptoms include:

-• Receding hairline (especially in men)
+• Receding hairline

 • Round or patchy bald spots

-🧠 Causes of Baldness
+Causes of Baldness

-1. Genetic & Hormonal Causes
+1. Genetic and Hormonal Causes

 • Family history of baldness

-• Hormonal imbalance in men and women
+• Hormonal imbalance

 • Androgenetic Alopecia